MicrosoftDocs/visualstudio-docs/docs/test/how-to-create-load-test-performance-reports-using-microsoft-excel.md

    2. In the **Select database which contains load tests** page, under **Server name**, type the name of the server containing the load test results.

-   3. In the **Databasename** drop-down list, select the database containing the load test results.
+   3. In the **Database name** drop-down list, select the database containing the load test results.

 3. In the **How do you want to generate your report** page, verify that **Create a report** is selected and choose **Next**.